TappNetwork/filament-auditing/README.md

 ];
 ```

 After adding this information in the config, please run this command for changes to take place.

 ```bash
 php artisan optimize
 ```

+As things stand, methods with two required parameters are not supported.

 ### Permissions